Tonje1416/TONJE-BOT/README.md

 - Upload the creds.json that you received to the dreaded1 folder.

 - Connect your fork to any suitable cloud host and deploy.
+To deploy on #HEROKU click [Here](https://dashboard.heroku.com/new-app?template=https://github.com/Tonje1416/TONJE-BOT)

 - Add the environmental variables in .env into your hosting site for bot to work.
 </h2>